 » Best hotels in Beyoğlu

 There are two areas in Beyoglu that are my favorites.
 One is Karaköy, the streets between Tophane tram station and the cruise quay are super interesting.
-The old buildings are being refurbished, new cafes open every year and local designers sells clothes and jewelry in cool ateliers.
+The old buildings are being refurbished, new cafes open every year and local designers sell clothes and jewelry in cool ateliers.

 Karaköy is definitely not the prettiest area (the buildings are old or in construction) but worth the visit.
 I know we are not talking about what to do in Istanbul yet, but one of the places you must visit is the Karabatak Cafe in Karaköy.
 Enjoy a gourmet cappuccino while watching the fashion Turks pass by.

 The other place we adore is Cihangir.
-The old three-story buildings with long corridors and tiny stair are full of charm.
+The old three-story buildings with long corridors and tiny stairs are full of charm.
 Cihangir is where artists, musicians, young Turks and expats live.
 You can find some boutique hotels and apartments to rent through Airbnb there.

 My suggestion for nice hotels in Istanbul – Beyoglu is:

 Set in a historic building with high ceilings and elegant decoration.
 You can have views of the Galata Bridge or Galata Tower, some rooms have even a Haman.
 The location is great, close to the Karakoy Tram station, Karakoy pier and also to Tunnel Station.

 Nice and comfortable rooms, because of the location it can be a little noisy during night-time, but you are in the heart of the city.
 Breakfast included!

 Here your neighbor will be the Galata Tower, nice isn’t it?!
 Breakfast included, bar service and restaurant.
 All the facilities and pampering you need in one of the busiest areas of Istanbul.